baldurbjarnason/colophon.cards/README.md

 ## Introduction

-You are reading the planning and design repository for Colophon Cards (Kólófón).
+You are reading the planning and design repository for Colophon Cards (Kólófón in Icelandic).

 This project aims to create a prototype for a bookmarking and reading-oriented note-taking app that pulls together many of the best practices in note-taking, hypertext, and reading theory.